ghi-electronics/Docs/fez/intro.md

 ---
 ![FEZ](images/fez_noborder.jpg)

-FEZ (fast and easy) is the ultimate maker board.
+FEZ (fast and easy) is our maker board.
 This low cost board offers Arduino pinout compatibility, optional WiFi for IOT applications, and can be programmed using multiple programming languages and development environments.
-Based on an ARM Cortex M4 processor with 512kB of internal flash memory, the FEZ offers great performance at a rock bottom price.

 ## Programming Options